bonifield/helpers/python/README.md

 	- use itertools.zip to get members of multiple lists simultaneously and create new tuples
 - python-json-enrich.py
 	- insert new key/value pairs to a JSON file (creates a new file)
-- python-json-flatten.py
-	- Flatten a JSON structure into single-string dotted notation, ex. "topkey.middlekey.bottomkey = value", and also un-flatten back into a nested structure
 - python-json-printer.py
 	- Ingest then dump a JSON file for review
 - python-lambdas-filter-map.py